nberger/LifToken/README.md

 Líf is the token of the Winding Tree platform.

-Líf is based on the ERC20 token protocol, with the option to also send information between token holders using edited versions of the transfer and transferFrom methods.
+Líf is based on the ERC20 token protocol, with the option to also send information between token holders uint new methods transferData and transferDataFrom.
-Lif is also a DAO, the token holders can create proposals to change token variables and send value/data to another contracts.
+Líf is also a DAO, the token holders can create proposals to change token variables and send value/data to another contracts.

 ## Install